LucyMcGowan/pald/README.md

 `community_graphs(C)$layout`.The function `plot_community_graphs` can
 take a given layout as an argument.
-Below, let’s overlay the community graph on the original data, that is, plot the network using the layout provided by the orignal data.
+Below, let’s overlay the community graph on the original data, that is, plot the network using the layout provided by the original data.

 ``` r
 par(pty = "s")